google/redgrep/README.md

 ## Building

-You must have Python 2.x, GNU wget, GNU make, GNU bison and either GCC or Clang.
+You must have GNU make, GNU bison and either GCC or Clang.

 redgrep follows the "latest and greatest" in LLVM development, so you should check out the source from